Winter Re-KINect

 How it Works

-For each theme, there is a dedicated group of staff and students developing events and activities called a pillar group.
-The pillar group typically meets as a group 5 - 6 times per year, and sub-groups may meet additionally to develop and present the activities they’d like to host.
-The large KINections group will also meet at least once each term.
+For each theme, there is a dedicated group of staff and students developing events and activities, called a pillar group.
+The pillar group typically meets as a group five to six times per year, and sub-groups may meet additionally to develop and present the activities they’d like to host.
+The larger KINections group will also meet at least once each term.

 How to Apply